 This is a resource site for people looking for information about the relationship between gender equality, norms on gender roles, including masculinities, and violence at all levels in society.
 Lately I’ve come to include the topics of gender inequality, discrimination as well as gender and environment and climate change.
 There are two reasons I made this site.
-First, to encourage more people to take an interest in this relationship.
+First, to encourage more people to take an interest in these issues.
 Second, to assist those who are interested in these topics in finding material and information.

 Research initiated some twenty years ago showed strong relationships between the ratio of women in parliament, the duration of female suffrage, the ratio of women in the labor force and fertility rates, all indicators of gender equality, and armed conflict and human rights abuse.
 States that had higher levels of gender equality in these fields were much less likely to experience both civil war and armed conflicts with other countries than those with lower levels of equality.
 The states with higher levels of gender equality further had much lower rates of human rights abuse and corruption than states with lower levels.
 Later research has found that the single best predictor of levels of violence in a society is the level of women’s physical security – an indicator of gender equality.